 Abutments and piers support the bridge and tie the model to the scenery.
 Poured concrete structures can be recreated with commercial castings or by using wood scraps.

-The center section of the bridge needs to be supported by two piers cut from scraps of 3/4-inch plywood.
+- The center section of the bridge needs to be supported by two piers cut from scraps of 3/4-inch plywood.
 Height is a critical dimension, so make sure the piers will fit under the supports of the bridge without gaps.
 Determine the width of the piers by matching them to the width of the bridge itself.
-Then, bevel the front of the upstream ends of the piers.
+Then bevel the front of the upstream ends of the piers.
 All of the cuts should be made with a band saw or a small hand saw.
-And any areas that reveal plywood or other blemishes can be covered with a thin coat of spackle.
+Any areas that reveal plywood or other blemishes can be covered with a thin coat of spackle.

 07 of 10